Uncia-SaaS/.github/README.md

 ### Submission for Review

-- **Initiation**: Application document Owners and Editors submit a application document version for review.
+- **Initiation**: Application document Owners and Editors submit an application document version for review.
 - **Notifications**: Reviewers receive notifications in Uncia and via email.
 - **Process**: Reviewers assess, comment, and can approve or reject the version.